 Brad Madigan, the Managing Director of Campari UK, said, "The total closure of the UK On Trade as a result of COVID-19 is having a very real impact on the livelihoods of many workers across the hospitality industry – and will continue to do so well into the immediate future.
 Now more than ever, our UK hospitality family needs all of our support."

 If you'd like to donate to the cause, please visit the TiPJAR donation page.

-The UK relief fund aligns with the Shaken Not Broken global initiative by Campari Group, a series of donations across the world to charitable causes supporting those impacted by the crisis.
+The UK relief fund aligns with the Shaken Not Broken global initiative by Campari Group, a series of donations to charitable causes across the globe, supporting those impacted by the crisis.